WRJC's Jewish Bike Brigade - Every week on the road, all summer long

 We believe in challenging the Jewish mind and soul through a creative and participatory experience of Jewish living.
 As a community, we join with and are welcomed by the Wood River Valley interfaith communities in caring for the greater good of our community and the world.

-Because The Wood River Community is filled with Jews from all over the U.S. and Canada, we all chose Sun Valley as a place of physical beauty and spiritual renewal.
+The Wood River Community attracts Jews from all over the U.S. and Canada.
+We chose Sun Valley as a place of physical beauty and spiritual renewal.
 Because, as Jews, we value community, we came together nearly 50 years ago to form the Wood River Jewish Community.

 The WRJC is a Welcoming Congregation